Quantum Zeno effect: Description

 Unstable quantum systems are predicted to exhibit a short-time deviation from the exponential decay law.
 This universal phenomenon has led to the prediction that frequent measurements during this nonexponential period could inhibit decay of the system, one form of the quantum Zeno effect.
 Subsequently, it was predicted that measurements applied more slowly could also enhance decay rates, a phenomenon known as the quantum anti-Zeno effect.

-In quantum mechanics, the interaction mentioned is called "measurement" because its result can be interpreted in terms of classical mechanics.
+In quantum mechanics the interaction mentioned is called "measurement" because its result can be interpreted in terms of classical mechanics.
 Frequent measurement prohibits the transition.
 It can be a transition of a particle from one half-space to another (which could be used for an atomic mirror in an atomic nanoscope) as in the time-of-arrival problem, a transition of a photon in a waveguide from one mode to another, and it can be a transition of an atom from one quantum state to another.
 It can be a transition from the subspace without decoherent loss of a qubit to a state with a qubit lost in a quantum computer.
 In this sense, for the qubit correction, it is sufficient to determine whether the decoherence has already occurred or not.
 All these can be considered as applications of the Zeno effect.
 By its nature, the effect appears only in systems with distinguishable quantum states, and hence is inapplicable to classical phenomena and macroscopic bodies.

-The mathematician Robin Gandy recalled Turing's formulation of the quantum Zeno effect in a letter to fellow mathematician Max Newman, shortly after Turing's death:

-As a result of Turing's suggestion, the quantum Zeno effect is also sometimes known as the Turing paradox.
-The idea is implicit in the early work of John von Neumann on the mathematical foundations of quantum mechanics, and in particular the rule sometimes called the reduction postulate.
+The idea is implicit in John von Neumann's early work Mathematical Foundations of Quantum Mechanics, and in particular the rule sometimes called the reduction postulate.
 It was later shown that the quantum Zeno effect of a single system is equivalent to the indetermination of the quantum state of a single system.

+History

+The unusual nature of the short-time evolution of quantum systems and the consequences for measurement was noted by John von Neumann in his Mathematical Foundations of Quantum Mechanics, published in 1932.
+This aspect of quantum mechanics lay unexplored until 1967 when Beskow and Nilsson suggested that the mathematics indicated that an unstable particle in a bubble chamber would not decay.

+In 1977, Baidyanath Misra and E. C. George Sudarshan presented a mathematical analysis of this quantum effect and proposed its association with Zeno's arrow paradox.
+This paradox of Zeno of Elea imagines seeing an flying arrow at any fixed instant: it is immobile, frozen in the space it occupies.

+Despite continued theoretical work, experimental confirmation did not appear until 1990 when Itano et al. applied the idea proposed by Cook to study oscillating systems rather than unstable ones.
+Itano drove a transition between two levels in trapped 9Be+ ions while simultaneously measuring absorption of laser pulses proportional to population of the lower level.